|

 Banister Brothers, is one of the leading grocery stores in Spooner.

-It is comparatively a new firm, starting in business in 1891, but
+It is comparatively a new firm, starting in business in 1891,

 has managed, by fair dealing and industry, to work up to a good

 business in their line.
-They own their store building, which is
+They own their store building, which

 located on the corner of Front and Oak streets and is one of the best

 corners int he village.
-They are thoroughly reliable and honest
+They are thoroughly reliable and

 and you will get fair treatment when you deal with them.